B. H. Liddell Hart: Journalist and military historian

-According to Liddell Hart's memoirs, in a series of articles for The Times from November 1935 to November 1936, he had argued that Britain's role in the next European war should be entrusted to the air force.
-He theorised that Britain's air force could defeat her enemies while avoiding the high casualties and the limited influence that would come from Britain placing a large conscript army on the Continent.
-The ideas influenced Neville Chamberlain, then Chancellor of the Exchequer, who argued in discussions of the Defence Policy and Requirements Committee for a strong air force, rather than a large army that would fight on the Continent.
+According to Liddell Hart's memoirs, in a series of articles for The Times from November 1935 to November 1936, he had argued that Britain's role in the next European war should be entrusted to the Royal Air Force (RAF).

+He theorised that the RAF could defeat her enemies while avoiding the high casualties and the limited influence that would come from Britain placing a large conscript army on the Continent.

+The ideas influenced Neville Chamberlain (then Chancellor of the Exchequer and from May 1937 to May 1940 Prime Minister), who argued in discussions of the 'Defence Policy and Requirements Committee' for a strong air force, rather than a large army that would fight on the Continent.

-Becoming prime minister in 1937, Chamberlain placed Liddell Hart in a position of influence behind British grand strategy in the late 1930s.
+Becoming prime minister, Chamberlain placed Liddell Hart in a position of influence behind British grand strategy in the late 1930s.

 In May, Liddell Hart prepared schemes for the reorganisation of the British Army for the defence of the British Empire and delivered them to Sir Thomas Inskip, Minister for the Co-ordination of Defence.
-In June, Liddell Hart gained an introduction to the Secretary of State for War, Leslie Hore-Belisha.
+In June, Liddell Hart gained an introduction to the Secretary of State for War, Hore-Belisha.
 Through July 1938 the two had an unofficial, close advisory relationship.
 Liddell Hart provided Hore-Belisha with ideas, which he would argue for in Cabinet or committees.

 On 20 October 1937, Chamberlain wrote to Hore-Belisha, "I have been reading in Europe in Arms by Liddell Hart.
 If you have not already done so you might find it interesting to glance at this, especially the chapter on the 'Role of the British Army'".
 Hore-Belisha wrote in reply: "I immediately read the 'Role of the British Army' in Liddell Hart's book.
 I am impressed by his general theories".

-With the German invasion of Poland in September 1939, the War Cabinet reversed the Chamberlain policy advanced by Liddell Hart.
+With the German invasion of Poland in September 1939, the Chamberlain war ministry reversed the Chamberlain policy advanced by Liddell Hart.
 With Europe on the brink of war and Germany threatening an invasion of Poland, the cabinet chose instead to advocate a British and Imperial army of 55 divisions to intervene on the Continent by coming to the aid of Poland, Norway and France.

 Postwar

-After the war, Liddell Hart was responsible for extensive interviews and debriefs for several high-ranking German generals, who were held by the Allies as prisoners-of-war.
+After the war, Liddell Hart was responsible for extensive interviews and debriefs for several high-ranking German generals, who were held by the western Allies as prisoners-of-war in Trent Park.
 Liddell Hart provided commentary on their outlook.
 The work was published as The Other Side of the Hill (UK edition, 1948) and The German Generals Talk (condensed US edition, 1948).